Shah Said Bullo

-The village was named after Bawa Shah Said Bullo whose tomb is a famous site in this area.
-The people of Shah Said Bullo belong to Shiite sect of Islam.
+The village was named after Bawa Shah Syed Bulhoo whose tomb is a famous site in this area.
+The people of Shah Syed Bulhoo belong to Shiite sect of Islam.
 Imam Bargah Qadeemi, a historical religious organization is situated in the village.
 Imam Bargah Qasr-e-Shabbir is also situated near Qadeemi Imam Bargah.

 Imam Bargah Qadeemi is under the control of an organization called Anjuman Ghulaman-e-Imam Moosa Kazim which organizes the Majalis on important Shiite holidays.

 Imam Bargah Qasr-e-Shabbir also organizes Majalis on special Shiite occasions.